Want to save money on a business trip to Thailand?

 Within Thailand, Air Asia, Bangkok Air and Nok Air have multiple daily flights to most of Thailand, with Air Asia flying almost hourly to many of their destinations.
 On all these airlines, you’ll find an average plane ticket less than 50% of what Thai Airways charges and the service is great too.
 You can also book well in advance on their websites.

-3. Stay in Inexpensive Hotels in Thailand – Much of the money a business person spends in Thailand on a business trip is spent on expensive hotels.
+3. Stay in Inexpensive Hotels in Thailand – Much of the money a business person spends on a business trip to Thailand is spent on expensive hotels.
 With the incredible quality and services even three star hotels offer in Thailand, avoid the four and five star hotels (unless they’re offering cheap deals) and go for the three star hotels instead.

-In Bangkok look at hotels like the Bally’s Studio Suites, The All Seasons Sathorn Hotel and the Arnoma Hotel (which is actually a 4 star but with cheap prices).
-They’re all in convenient locations and have beautiful rooms and superb service.
+In Bangkok look at hotels like the Bally’s Studio Suites, the Chaydon Sathorn Hotel (formerly All Seasons Sathorn) and the Arnoma Grand Hotel (which is actually a 4 star but with lower prices than your typical 4 star fare).
+They’re all in convenient locations, and have beautiful rooms and superb service.

-In Chiang Mai, The Park Hotel, The Empire Residence Hotel (gorgeous!) and the Empress Hotel are lovely and Phuket, Hua Hin, Pattaya, and Koh Samui have many three star hotels that are cheap and with beach views.
+In Chiang Mai, The Park Hotel, The Empire Residence Nimman Hotel (gorgeous!) and the Empress Hotel are lovely and Phuket, Hua Hin, Pattaya, and Koh Samui have many three star hotels that are cheap and still have beach views.

 4. Eat at Inexpensive Restaurants – Another huge way to save money on a business trip to Thailand is to eat at inexpensive restaurants.
 While you can eat at the Four Seasons or the Sukhothai Hotel, why bother when the service isn’t that great and the price is outrageous.

-Don’t think coming to Thailand on business requires spending half your company’s budget.
-It’s cheap to get here if you book on an Asian airline, hotels are inexpensive (as low as $40 a night for a 3-4 star with all the trimmings), meals at a beautiful restaurant are as cheap as $7 a head and when you can get a round-trip airfare from Bangkok to Chiang Mai for less than $75, you really can’t complain about the price.
+Don’t think taking a business trip to Thailand requires spending half your company’s budget.
+It’s cheap to get here if you book on an Asian airline, hotels are inexpensive (as low as $50 a night for a 3-4 star with all the trimmings), meals at a beautiful restaurant are as cheap as $7 a head and, when you can get a round-trip airfare from Bangkok to Chiang Mai for less than $90, you really can’t complain about the price.